England’s fly-tipped rubbish ‘could stretch from London to Moscow’

 The illegally dumped waste could stretch from London to Moscow as the crow flies, the LGA said.

-Council leaders want the Government to help councils tackle the scourge of fly-tipping by introducing a scaled-up and speedier approach to punishing the illegal dumping of waste on streets, alleyways, waste ground and country lanes and fields.
+Council leaders want the Government to introduce new measures to help councils clamp down on those fly-tipping rubbish.

+They are calling for a faster mechanism to allow them to reclaim prosecution costs which could mean more people are ultimately taken to court.

-When taking offenders to court, councils have to cover the full cost of successful prosecutions, with any fines collected paid directly to the courts rather than the local authorities, town hall chiefs said.
+At present, councils have to initially cover the full cost of successful prosecutions, with any fines collected paid directly to the courts rather than the local authorities, town hall chiefs said.

 Recovering costs through the fines is costly and can take years, something which is unsustainable when England’s councils are facing a funding shortfall which will exceed £5 billion by 2020, the LGA said.